aerospike/backup-go/cmd/asbackup/readme.md

                     10,000 (default) records at 99.9999%% confidence.

 --estimate-samples  The number of samples to take when running a backup estimate.

---nice              The limit for write storage bandwidth in MiB/s.

 --no-ttl-only       Only include records that have no ttl set (persistent records).